Shipping Oversized Sculptures from the UK

 What are some potential challenges in shipping oversized sculptures?

-Challenges can include finding suitable transport, navigating customs regulations, ensuring the sculpture's safe handling throughout the process, potential damage during transit, and delays due to unforeseen circumstances.
+Challenges can include sourcing suitable transport, navigating customs regulations, ensuring the sculpture's safe handling throughout the process, potential damage during transit, and delays due to unforeseen circumstances.
 Careful planning and communication are crucial to mitigate these risks.